zachfeldman3/fall-2025-portfolio-zachfeldman3/_projects/torquewrench.md

 ## Strain Gauge Selected:

 A Vishay Micro-Measurements CEA-06-125UN-350 uniaxial foil strain gauge was selected for this design.
 This gauge has a 0.125-inch active grid length, a compact overall footprint of roughly 0.20 × 0.30 inches, a resistance of 350 Ω, and a gauge factor of 2.0, making it easy to bond to the 0.5-inch-wide wrench surface while providing accurate measurement of bending strains at the gauge location.

+## Final Conclusion of FEM Results:

+Overall, the finite element analysis validates the general behavior predicted by hand calculations while enriching the understanding of how the real geometry affects performance.
+The deformation pattern and strain in the gauge region closely match analytical predictions, confirming that the beam’s global bending response is accurately captured by simple beam theory.
+However, the FEM stress results reveal significant local concentrations at the adapter–beam interface that hand calculations cannot predict, underscoring the importance of FEA for assessing real structural limits and identifying critical regions.
+Together, the analytical and FEM results provide a complete picture: the hand calculations correctly estimate global performance and strain sensitivity, while the FEM analysis exposes localized stresses and realistic deformation behaviors essential for evaluating durability, safety factors, and potential design improvements.